glouppe/info8002-large-scale-data-systems/project/README.md

   - A script demonstrating the fault-tolerance of your storage (you should be able to retrieve files while killing processes).
 - A **report** in PDF format which must include:
   - A clear description of your architecture and assumptions.
   - A discussion on the fault-tolerance of your system and safeguards when performing high-level operations (e.g., what happens if I use put and a worker fails)?
 Additionally, what kind of fault-tolerance can you deliver?
   - A discussion on the implementation of `ls` (list files) and `rm` (remove files) within your framework.
-    - An experiment demonstrating the fault-tolerance of your system.
+  - An experiment demonstrating and discussing the fault-tolerance of your system.

-## General tips and guidelines
+## General tips and coding guidelines

-1. Keep things simple, you don’t need a full-fledged efficient implementation.
-2. This is subjective, but a Python implementation using `flask` and `requests` is probably the easiest approach to handle the requirements and networking aspect of this project.
-3. Create an abstraction layer for the top-level application.
+- You are free to implement your project in any programming language, as long as it comes with a proper modular implementation and an abstraction layer for the top-level application.
+- You can bootstrap your project from the stub provided in `/code/`.
+You are free to modify, remove or extend any part of it.
+- We recommend network communication to be implemented through a REST API (e.g., using `flask` and `requests` in Python), in order to simplify development.
+- Provide instructions and code for running your implementation of the distributed file system, as well as for reproducing all experiments and results (including plots, if any).
+- Do not over-engineer.
+We expect a working proof-of-concept, not a full fledged professional solution.
+Prefer simplicity over complexity.